Planning and Dealing: Piecemeal Land Controls as a Problem of Local Legitimacy, 71 California Law Review 837 (1983)

 Date of Authorship for this Version

 Rose, Carol M., "Planning and Dealing: Piecemeal Land Controls as a Problem of Local Legitimacy" (1983).
 Faculty Scholarship Series.
-Paper 1833.
+1833.